Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 Hot Springs Colonnade – Karlovy Vary’s first

-Market Colonnade – Built in 1882, the intricately-carved wooden colonnade was built in the Swiss architecture style and is the most unique structure in town.
-Within the colonnade, you’ll find three mineral springs: the Charles IV Spring, the Lower Castle Spring and the Market Spring.
+Market Colonnade – Built in 1882, the intricately carved wooden colonnade was built in the Swiss architecture style and is the most unique structure in town.
+Within the colonnade, you’ll find three mineral springs: the Charles IV Spring, the Lower Castle Spring, and the Market Spring.

 The Mill Colonnade – The largest colonnade in town and a popular gathering place.
 In the summer months, you’ll often find live music here.
 However, year-round, you’ll find five mineral seeps inside to sample.